OmegaDoom/concurrency_lookup_table/README.md

 ## Interface
 1. concurrent_lookup_table(std::size_t concurrency, std::size_t capacity, bool grow_concurrency_on_resize = true)
- concurrency - initial number of mutexes to achieve fine-grained concurrency(it grows together with buckets if allowed) capacity - initial number of buckets grow_concurrency_on_resize - if number of mutexes grows together with buckets or not
+ concurrency - initial number of mutexes to achieve fine-grained concurrency(it grows together with buckets if allowed)

+ capacity - initial number of buckets

+ grow_concurrency_on_resize - if number of mutexes grows together with buckets or not

 2. std::optional<Value> get_value(Key const& key) const - gets a value by key.

-3. void add_or_update(Key const& key, Value const& value) - add a new value by key or updates existing one
+3. void add_or_update(Key const& key, Value const& value) - adds a new value by key or updates existing one

 4. void remove(Key const& key) - removes value by key